elioverbey/giste/_posts/2021-12-2-word-games-trivia-questions-and-answers.md

 66. What is the typical shape of a crossword puzzle grid?
     **Answer:** Square

-67. **Q:**

- What is the term for a crossword puzzle clue that plays on words or has a double meaning?
+67. What is the term for a crossword puzzle clue that plays on words or has a double meaning?
     **Answer:** Cryptic clue

 68. What is the name of the most famous daily crossword puzzle published in the United States?